-(b) Any person subject to this act who is accused of causing wilful damage to property has the right to be represented by counsel, to summon witnesses in his behalf, and to cross-examine those appearing against him.
+(b) Rights of accused.-Any person subject to this part who is accused of causing wilful damage to property has the right to be represented by counsel, to summon witnesses in his behalf, and to crossexamine those appearing against him.
 He has the right of appeal to the next higher commander.

-Section 1106.
-Execution of Process and Sentence.-In the State military forces, the processes and sentences of its courts-martial shall be executed by the civil officers prescribed by the laws of the State or by the officers of the State military forces as the circumstances may require.
-Fees for serving processes provided for in this act shall be the same as prescribed by law for similar processes of a civil nature, and shall upon proper vouchers being filed, be paid by the Adjutant General in the usual manner.
+§ 6106.
+Execution of process and sentence.

+In the State military forces, the processes and sentences of its courtsmartial shall be executed by the civil officers prescribed by the laws of this Commonwealth or by the officers of the State military forces as the circumstances may require.
+Fees for serving processes provided for in this part shall be the same as prescribed by law for similar processes of a civil nature, and shall upon proper vouchers being filed, be paid by the Adjutant General in the usual manner.

-Section 1107.
-Disposition of Fines and Penalties.-All fines and penalties imposed and collected through the sentence of courts-martial shall be forwarded to the Adjutant General who shall deposit the same in the State Treasury.
-It shall be proper for the Department of Military Affairs to request each session of the Legislature to appropriate such moneys as have been so deposited for the welfare of the State military forces.
+§ 6107.
+Disposition of fines and penalties.

+All fines and penalties imposed and collected through the sentence of courts-martial shall be forwarded to the Adjutant General who shall deposit the same in the State Treasury.
+It shall be proper for the Department of Military Affairs to request each session of the General Assembly to appropriate such moneys as have been so deposited for the welfare of the State military forces.

-Section 1108.
-Liability of Public Officers for Non-execution of Process.-The neglect or refusal of any sheriff, constable, peace officer or jail warden to execute any process, or to make proper return of all fines and penalties collected, or to receive in custody any prisoner, shall be deemed a misdemeanor, and shall subject the offender to a prosecution by the proper district attorney, and to a penalty, upon conviction of each such offense, of one hundred dollars (\$100) to the use of the Commonwealth.
+§ 6108.
+Liability of public officers for non-execution of process.

+The neglect or refusal of any sheriff, constable, peace officer or jail warden to execute any process, or to make proper return of all fines and penalties collected, or to receive in custody any prisoner, shall be deemed a misdemeanor and shall subject the offender to a prosecution by the proper district attorney, and to a penalty, upon conviction of each such offense, of \$100 to the use of the Commonwealth.

+§ 6109.
+Compensation of court.

-Section 1109.
-Compensation of Court.-Military counsel, law officers and members of courts-martial and courts of inquiry shall be allowed transportation and per diem pay as per military grade for time actually employed in the duties assigned them.
+Military judges, military counsel and members of courts-martial and courts of inquiry shall be allowed transportation and per diem pay as per military grade for time actually employed in the duties assigned them.
 Transportation shall be furnished to all prosecutors, prisoners, witnesses, sheriffs, peace officers and constables to and from the place or places designated for the meetings of said courts.
 The per diem pay for military and civilian witnesses shall be the same as in civil courts of law.
-The fees of sheriffs, peace officers and constables for serving the processes provided for in this act shall be the same as prescribed by law for similar processes of a civil nature and shall, upon proper vouchers being filed, be paid by the Adjutant General in the usual manner.
+The fees of sheriffs, peace officers and constables for serving the processes provided for in this part shall be the same as prescribed by law for similar processes of a civil nature and shall, upon proper vouchers being filed, be paid by the Adjutant General in the usual manner. § 6110.
+Immunity for action of military courts.